ycpcs/cs365-spring2017/index.md

 ## News

+* **Mar 6** &mdash; The due date for [Assignment 2](assign/assign02.html), Milestone 2 has been extended to Tuesday, Mar 14th.
+As I mentioned in class today, I will be out of town March 8&ndash;10.
+The activity for Wednesday, Mar 8th is to start working on [Lab 8](labs/lab08.html).
+You will need to read about [condition variables](lectures/lecture10.html).
 * **Feb 13** &mdash; A solution to the first practice exam has been posted on the [Practice Exams](practice/index.html) page.
 * **Feb 13** &mdash; The description of [Assignment 2](assign/assign02.html) has been updated to describe how to run automated tests on the sequential version of the program.
 * **Feb 8** &mdash; The [Schedule](schedule.html) has been updated to add readings.